 Overall, it’s pretty painless for your Owncloud instance to utilize Cloudflare’s R2 service.

-I will warn you though, Cloudflare’s base plan for R2 only includes 10 GB of storage per month.
+We will warn you though, Cloudflare’s base plan for R2 only includes 10 GB of storage per month.

-Pricing for Cloudflare's R2 service.
+The pricing plans for Cloudflare's R2 service.

-Pricing for Cloudflare's R2 service.
+The pricing plans for Cloudflare's R2 service.

 But it all depends if you’re fine with that. :)